Human rights in Qatar: Treatment of Bahá'ís

+In a statement of 30 April 2026 the Baháʼí International Community said that "over 40 percent of Qatar's Baháʼí population faces imminent expulsion" through non-renewal of residency permits, characterising the policy as a "deliberate campaign of religious erasure".
+In 2026 USCIRF for the first time recommended that the US government place Qatar on its Special Watchlist of countries violating religious freedom.
+In June 2026 Human Rights Watch reported that since March 2026 the authorities had ordered at least four people holding roles in the community's institutions to leave the country without due process or any avenue of appeal, one of them detained for a week while awaiting deportation; in May 2026 UN experts had called on Qatar to reverse the deportations, warning of the "potential erasure of the Bahá'í religious community from Qatar".

 Alcohol and pork consumption

 Alcohol consumption is partially legal in Qatar; some five-star luxury hotels are allowed to sell alcohol to their non-Muslim customers.
 Muslims are not allowed to consume alcohol in Qatar, and Muslims caught consuming alcohol are liable to flogging or deportation.
 Non-Muslim expatriates can obtain a permit to purchase alcohol for personal consumption.
 The Qatar Distribution Company (a subsidiary of Qatar Airways) is permitted to import alcohol and pork; it operates the sole liquor store in the country, which also sells pork to holders of liquor licences.
 Qatari officials have also indicated a willingness to allow alcohol in "fan zones" at the 2022 FIFA World Cup.

 Up until December 2011, restaurants on The Pearl Island (a man-made island near Doha) were allowed to serve alcoholic drinks, but they were then told to stop selling alcohol.
 No explanation was given for the ban.
 Speculation about the reason includes the government's desire to project a more pious image in advance of the country's first election of a royal advisory body, and rumours of a financial dispute between the government and the resort's developers.